 Gregory Hurcomb is the founder and director of SGH, an experimental art, architecture, and design workshop that engages the visual and perceptual fields through diverse and intricate agendas.
 SGH seeks to amalgamate sound, light, film, and structure into new forms and energies.

 Gregory Hurcomb has exhibited nationally and internationally, including at the International Center of Photography in New York City, USA, and in Berlin, Germany and Sao Paulo, Brazil.
 He has most recently been appointed as an Adjunct Professor in the Architecture and Interior Design Departments at California College of Arts and will be teaching courses in both the MArch and BArch programs.
 He has previously taught at the University of California, Berkeley, the University of Pennsylvania and the International Center of Photography.
 In addition, he has been a guest critic on fine art, design and architecture reviews at UC Berkeley, UC Davis, California College of the Arts, Academy of Art University, and the University of Pennsylvania.

 Gregory Hurcomb (b.
 1977) was born and raised in New York City.
 He received his Masters in Architecture from The University of Pennsylvania in 2010.
-He also earned a certificate of General Studies in Photography from the International Center of Photography in New York City in 2000 and a BA from Rutgers University in English Literature in 1999.
+He also earned a certificate of General Studies in Photography from the International Center of Photography in New York City in 2000 and a BA from Rutgers University in Literature in 1999.
 While at the University of Pennsylvania he was awarded the E. Lewis Dales Traveling Fellowship, an award for excellence in portfolio design and the Donald Prowler Memorial Prize, awarded as a scholarship to graduate students whose work advances the design of sustainable architecture.